Sonosus/Sonosus/README.md

 Warning!
 Use all files at your own risk!
 Many of these designs have not been tested and may cause damage to your synth or self.

-If you have any queries please do email me: sonosusoshwa {at} gmail {dot} com
+If you have any queries or suggestions please do get in touch.

 ## KiCad PCB files